-This Bass Connections project attempts to build morality into artificial intelligence by incorporating new morally-relevant features based on the data gathered by the previous year’s project team.
-The project employs crowd-sourcing of online moral judgments about which features of an action are and should be seen as relevant to the moral status of the action.
+This Bass Connections project attempted to build morality into artificial intelligence by incorporating new morally-relevant features based on the data gathered by the previous year’s project team.
+The project employed crowd-sourcing of online moral judgments about which features of an action are and should be seen as relevant to the moral status of the action.

-The project’s pilot study focuses on kidney exchanges, using experiments and online platforms to ask people what types of factors they believe kidney exchange algorithms should and should not take into account in determining who gets a kidney.
-Team members then construct scenarios where these factors vary in systematic ways and use machine learning to construct an algorithm that predicts human moral judgments, tests its extension to a novel set of scenarios and reveals how various moral factors interact.
+The project’s pilot study focused on kidney exchanges, using experiments and online platforms to ask people what types of factors they believe kidney exchange algorithms should and should not take into account in determining who gets a kidney.
+Team members then constructed scenarios where these factors vary in systematic ways and used machine learning to construct an algorithm that predicts human moral judgments, tests its extension to a novel set of scenarios and reveals how various moral factors interact.

 Fall 2019 – Spring 2020

 Lok Chan, Jana Schaich Borg, Vincent Conitzer, Dominic Wilkinson, Julian Savulescu, Hazem Zohny, Walter Sinnott-Armstrong.
 2022.
 Which features of patients are morally relevant in ventilator triage?
 A survey of the UK public.
 BMC Medical Ethics.

 Moral Artificial Intelligence (Fortin Foundation Bass Connections Virtual Showcase 2020)